Today, we will discuss project selection methods.

 - Dynamic Programming

-A detailed discussion of these topics is outside of the scope of the PMP certification exam.
-For the PMP exam, knowing the name of these techniques is enough.
+A detailed discussion of these topics is outside of the scope of the PMP certification exam; knowing the name of these techniques is enough.